Student Groups (The GSC Affiliate Program)

 If your group would like to apply to be a GSC Affiliate, please submit this application.

-Are you on the listserv?
-The GSC Center has a listserv that tells you everything you need to know.
+Are you on the mailing list?
+The GSC has a listserv that tells you everything you need to know.
 Well … almost.
-We send out two weekly emails that post notices of events, scholarships, pertinent news items and meetings.
-To join the listserv, please send us an email requesting to be on the list.
+We send out one weekly email that posts notices of events, scholarships, pertinent news items and meetings.
+To join the listserv, please subscribe in the panel on the side of this page or send us an email requesting to be on the list.

 We have a large collection of literature in the GSC.
 We have books, magazines, videotapes and DVDs that are available to be checked out.
 We welcome suggestions for new books or movies – just contact us and let us know what you’d be interested in.
 We are always looking to expand our library, so if you have literature or related materials you would like to donate, please stop by our office.